-Our skilled California lemon law attorneys at Neale & Fhima LLP can help you understand whether your vehicle qualifies for buyback or replacement under the lemon law.
+Our skilled California lemon law attorneys at Neale & Fhima APC can help you understand whether your vehicle qualifies for buyback or replacement under the lemon law.
 If so, we will work hard to help you get out from under the headache of your defective vehicle.
 We have years of experience assisting California drivers with their lemon law claims.
 Call us at (888) 407-2955 so we can get started helping you get relief in your lemon law case.

 California’s lemon law is designed to safeguard consumers.
 It aims to put consumers into the financial position they would have been in had the vehicle defect not occurred.

 If the defect in your new, used, or leased vehicle can’t be repaired by the manufacturer or dealer after a reasonable number of attempts, seeking lemon law advice is crucial, your vehicle may be a lemon under the law.
 Your vehicle may be eligible for the lemon law buyback process.